shuai-huang/1Bit-CS/README.md

 ```
 ## Usage

-AMP-PE adopts the GAMP formulation by Sundeep Rangan, and, correspondingly, there are two versions of the AMP-PE algoritm:
+AMP-PE adopts the GAMP formulation [2], and, correspondingly, there are two versions of the AMP-PE algoritm:

 * The `vector` AMP-PE: As shown in Algorithm 1 of our paper, the component-wise "square" of the measurement matrix `A`, i.e. `A.^2`, is used to compute the variances of the variables.
 * The `scalar` AMP-PE: This is a simplification to the vector AMP-PE.
 The `M` by `N` matrix `A.^2` is no longer supplied.
 Every entry `|a_{mn}|^2` of `A.^2` is approximated by `(||A||_F^2)/(MN)`, where `||A||_F` is the Frobenius norm of `A`.